samiujan/samiujan-nextjs14-shadcn-cognito-hosted-ui-boilerplate/README.md

 It uses Cognito's hosted UI for auth

+Auth is done on the client side and server side too, check the tags for either commits

 In `Amazon Cognito -> User pools -> <Your user pool> -> App integration -> <your app client> -> Hosted UI`,

 make sure sure you have the following settings set up correctly: